Skip to content

 Rishon LeTzion (2003-2013)

 R. Shlomo Moshe Amar (b.
-1948) was the Sephardi Chief Rabbi of Israel (Rishon LeTzion) from 2003 to 2013, and has served as Sephardi Chief Rabbi of Jerusalem since 2014.
-Born in Casablanca to a Moroccan-rabbinic family and brought to Israel as a teenager, he studied at the Sephardic yeshiva network and emerged as a senior dayan in the late 20th century.
+1948) led Israel's Sephardi Jews as their Chief Rabbi (the office known as Rishon LeTzion) from 2003 to 2013, and has served as Sephardi Chief Rabbi of Jerusalem since 2014.
+Born in Casablanca to a Moroccan-rabbinic family and brought to Israel as a teenager, he studied in the Sephardic yeshiva network and rose to become a senior religious-court judge (dayan) in the late 20th century.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →